Leadership On The Issues

 Family Justice Center: Successfully advocated for an East County Family Justice Center to support families in crisis—Thousand Oaks has been selected as the future site, bringing critical services closer to those who need them most.

 Addressing Homelessness: Supervisor Jeff Gorell is tackling homelessness with care and accountability—securing $2.9 million in new funding, supporting behavioral health services and increasing veterans’ access to support.
 Under his leadership, the County hired its first Director of Homelessness to better coordinate services and deliver lasting results.
-There was a 15.6% decrease in homelessness in 2025 in Ventura County.
+There was a 28% decrease in homelessness since 2023 in Ventura County.

 Economic Growth & Fiscal Responsibility